Anthropic constraint on transient variations of fundamental constants

 In the MO diagram of water (Fig.~2 A-C in the main text), the $\sigma$ and $\sigma^{*}$ linear combinations of $1s$ orbitals of two hydrogen atoms have the $a_1$ and $b_2$ symmetries.
 For oxygen at nominal $\alpha$, the atomic orbitals $2s_{1/2}$ and $3s_{1/2}$ have the symmetry of $a_1$ whereas the $2p$ orbitals have the symmetries of $a_1$, $b_2$, and $b_1$.
-In the ammonia MO diagram (Fig.~2 D-F in the main text), the three linear combinations $\psi_1$, $\psi_2$, and $\psi_3$ of $1s$ orbitals belonging to the three hydrogen atoms have $a_1$ and doubly degenerate $e$ symmetries.
-At nominal $\alpha$, the $2s_{1/2}$ and $3s_{1/2}$ atomic orbitals of nitrogen have symmetry $a_1$ whereas the $2p$ orbitals have symmetries $a_1$ and $e$.
-In atomic calculations of oxygen and nitrogen, the $3s_{1/2}$ spinor was included in the average-of-configuration Dirac-Hartree-Fock method to assess the effect of stabilizing higher lying spinors on molecular bonding.
+In atomic calculations of oxygen, the $3s_{1/2}$ spinor was included in the average-of-configuration Dirac-Hartree-Fock method to assess the effect of stabilizing higher lying spinors on molecular bonding.
 For clearer comparison of diagrams, we keep the energy unit constant and equal to that at nominal $\alpha$.
-To better demonstrate the changes in the electronic structure of molecules at increased $\alpha$, we calculated the radial density distribution in DIRAC19~\cite{Saue1999,Saue2020} for each molecular orbital of water and ammonia as